awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 TODO .. some pictures of the tables...

 ### Step 4: Understanding Class-Based Tables
 The **airport_rdf** table is a class-based table.
-Its rows represent individual RDF resources that have a specified RDF type.
+Its rows represent individual RDF resources that have a specified RDFS class.
 The column names represent predicates.
 The column values represent objects.

 We set the table properties as follows:
 - componenttype:rdf